 2.)
 The similar pattern of how these technologies get adopted.

 Technologies like the internet, cell phones, TV, and cars get adopted gradually than suddenly by society.
 Bitcoin will be no different.
 This makes sense when you stop and think about it.

-Bitcoin is a drastic improvement on the money that we use today.
-It can be accessed by anyone, it’s scarce, it can be divided up into millions of pieces, and can essentially teleport anywhere, anytime, to anyone in the world.
-It is only a matter of time before better technology makes its way into the mainstream as the previous chart proves.
+Bitcoin is a drastic improvement in the money that we use today.
+It can be accessed by anyone, it’s scarce, it can be divided into millions of pieces.
+It can essentially teleport anywhere, anytime, to anyone in the world.
+As the previous chart proves, it is only a matter of time before better technology makes its way into the mainstream.
 Right now — Bitcoin is email in the early 1990s.
 In the future, everyone will use it every day.

 Today it’s estimated that 100 million people own Bitcoin or ~1.3% of the world’s population.
 As such, we are very much still in the “Innovators” stage in the adoption cycle of Bitcoin as a technology.

 An early Bitcoin investor, Wences Casares, made a keen observation back in the day.
-Mainly he noticed that the amount of users of the Bitcoin network is directly proportional to the bitcoin price.
-In other words, the more users, the more valuable the network becomes, and the higher the bitcoin price goes.
-Wences observed that historically Bitcoin’s price seems to closely follow the equation, (how many people own Bitcoin) x $7,000.
+Mainly he noticed that the amount of users of the Bitcoin network is directly proportional to the Bitcoin price.
+In other words, the more users, the more valuable the network becomes and the higher the Bitcoin price.
+Wences observed that historically Bitcoin’s price closely follows the equation (how many people own Bitcoin) x $7,000.